FilMarini/FPGA_CDR_core/docs/source/rt2020_abstract_paper/intro.rst

 This paper has the intent to show a possible implementation of a CDR.
 .. adopting the FPGA technology, in particular the target is a Xilinx Kintex 7 (XC7K325T--2FFG900C), which presents a good balance between performances and cost.
 In particular the target is a Xilinx Kintex 7 (XC7K325T-2FFG900C).
+The design is intended to work with a range of data rates that allows the use of the high range (HR) general purpose I/O pin of the FPGA over the dedicated tranceivers, resulting in a reduced power consumption and a more straightforward design.

 ..
 To generate an arbitrary frequency clock signal, a Numerically Controlled Oscillator (NCO) is designed.
 NCOs are digital signal generators which are able to provide discrete-time-and-values waveforms, with user-defined frequency.
 To control and compare the frequency of the NCO clock to the reference data stream, a few options are currently being evaluated, and will be presented in the dedicated section.